• Skip to main content

 • Be sure and cook the fish on a baking or cooling rack and not directly on the baking sheet.
 The fish releases liquid as it cooks and if you cook it directly on a baking sheet you will end up with soggy, mushy fish!

-• Generously spray the tops of the fish with cooking spray!
+• Generously spray the tops of the catfish with cooking spray!
 Make sure there are no dry spots left on the fish.
 This helps the fish crisp well in the oven and gives you a texture very similar to deep-fried fish.

 • Cook the fish long enough!
 Because the fish releases liquid as it cooks, you want to give it time for all the liquid to drain out of the fish so that it crisps nicely.
 Cook the fish for the full 25 to 30 minutes or until it is crispy and golden brown.